snubwoody/wakunguma.com/src/pages/blog/interesting-rust-nightly-features.md

 published: 2nd May, 2025
 image: /thumbnails/rust-nightly-features.png
 ---
-Rust's nightly branch is what has helped continue to progress over the years, allowing developers to add features and make sure they are 100% certain it works before committing it to the stable branch where it's most likely going to stay forever.
+Rust is all about "stability without stagnation", which is why the nightly branch exists: to allow new features for the language that can be tested before they land in the stable branch.
 So I decided to go over some of the current nightly features that I find interesting.
 ## Gen blocks
 Tracking issue: https://github.com/rust-lang/rust/issues/117078

-`gen` blocks provide values that can be iterated over using the `yield` keyword.
-Manually creating iterators  can often be painful and confusing and mutable iterators are often [impossible in safe code](https://rust-unofficial.github.io/too-many-lists/second-iter-mut.html). `gen` blocks provide a much simpler way of creating your own iterators.
+`gen` blocks let you write iterators that `yield` a single value at a time.
+Manually creating iterators can often be painful and confusing, and mutable iterators that track state are often [impossible in safe code](https://rust-unofficial.github.io/too-many-lists/second-iter-mut.html). `gen` blocks offer a more concise and readable alternative.

 Consider an iterator that iterates over the Fibonacci sequence, a fairly simple operation.
 With `gen` blocks we could express it as: